Ninjas in popular culture: Modern popular culture

-Some of the largest ninja-themed international media franchises include Teenage Mutant Ninja Turtles (comic book debuted in 1984, animated series in 1987) and Naruto (manga debuted in 1999, anime series in 2002).

 1998 East Java ninja scare

 The 1998 East Java ninja scare was an outbreak of mass hysteria in East Java, Indonesia, in which the local population believed they were being targeted by sorcerers known as ninja, who were blamed for mysterious killings of religious leaders by assassins dressed in black.
 As many as 150-300 “sorcerers” were killed between February and October, with the most deaths occurring between August and September.

 Armed groups

 Several real life paramilitary, police and militia groups use the names "Ninja" or "Ninjas":